Space Camp: Accommodation

 If a Space Camp program extends beyond a single day, participants are accommodated at either Habitat 1 or Habitat 2.
 These habitats are facilities that house both the trainers and trainees.
 These are mainly used by the Space Academy campers.

 Aviation Challenge trainees stay in Habitat 3 where they are required to maintain military standards to their bays and racks.

 Both habitats are segregated between male and female campers, usually being the males on the first floor and the females being on the second.

+Inspiration4 Skills Training Complex

+Initially funded in 2022, the complex officially opened in 2026.
+Supported by two multimillion-dollar donations from NASA administrator Jared Issacman and public donations, the complex is 40,079 square feet and named after the Inpiration4 orbital mission.
+The facility includes: climbing wall, challenge course, drone range, mission control, 1/6 gravity chair, multi access trainer and mission simulators for aviation, space, parachuting.

 Other camps

 There are a number of internationally licensed Space Camps, including Space Camp Turkey, Space Camp Canada (Camp Spatial), and Space Camp Belgium.
 There have been other space camps in the United States in the past, but they have been closed.

 Space Camp Florida

 Space Camp Florida was established in 1988 and shared facilities with the Astronaut Hall of Fame in Titusville, Florida, both of which were operated by the now-defunct U.S. Space Camp Foundation.
 The Space Camp facility in Florida closed in 2002 due to low attendance, which led to financial difficulties.
 About 50,000 students attended the camp during its run, but in its final year, as few as 14 participants filled 276 slots.
 The Astronaut Hall of Fame was sold to the Delaware North corporation and remained open until 2015 as an added attraction to the Kennedy Space Center Visitor Complex, with several simulators previously used by the camp available to all visitors.
 As of 2020, the building was being used by Lockheed Martin to support work on the NASA Orion crew capsule.